Looking after your pelvic floor is important for all women – especially mums – and it is surprisingly easy to do once you understand how to do it.

 “Since becoming a 28 Day Weight Loss Challenge member, I’m more motivated than ever in my life.”

-Why is it so important to work on the pelvic floor?
+Why is it so important to work on pelvic floor exercise pregnancy?

 Physiotherapist Heba Shaheed from The Pelvic Expert says, “The pelvic floor is made up of a group of muscles and connective tissue that provide support for your pelvic organs – the bladder, the uterus and the bowel.